Grant and Funding Opportunities

-There are many funding opportunities available to help support arts and arts integrated programming in your school and your or community.
-You can learn more about some of these opportunities by using the following resources:
+Many funding opportunities are available to help support arts and arts integrated programming in your school and community.
+Information on a handful of resources is available below.

 Neighborhood Connections offers small grants to groups of residents in Cleveland and East Cleveland to do projects that improve the quality of life in their communities.
 Grants range from $500 to $5,000.

 The Ohio Arts Council’s Big Yellow School Bus program supports transportation costs for educational field trips to art galleries, museums, festivals, and exhibitions, as well as music, dance, or theatre performances.
 Applicants are responsible for making all transportation and destination arrangements.

 Toshiba America Foundation (TAF) grants fund the projects ideas and materials teachers need to innovate in their math and science classrooms.
 TAF is interested in funding projects designed by teachers or small teams of teachers for use in their own schools.